Fariba-Kamani/online-bank-account-system/README.md

 * My Code Institute mentor, Jubril Akolade, for reviewing my project and inspiring me to improve my website.
 * The Code Institute tutor team, who were available and guided me whenever I was stuck troubleshooting issues during the development of my projects.
 * My partner and friends, who took the time to test my website on their devices and provided constructive feedback.

-## Reminders

-- Your code must be placed in the `run.py` file
-- Your dependencies must be placed in the `requirements.txt` file
-- Do not edit any of the other files or your code may not deploy properly

-## Creating the Heroku app

-When you create the app, you will need to add two buildpacks from the _Settings_ tab.
-The ordering is as follows:

-1. `heroku/python`
-2. `heroku/nodejs`

-You must then create a _Config Var_ called `PORT`.
-Set this to `8000`

-If you have credentials, such as in the Love Sandwiches project, you must create another _Config Var_ called `CREDS` and paste the JSON into the value field.

-Connect your GitHub repository and deploy as normal.

-## Constraints

-The deployment terminal is set to 80 columns by 24 rows.
-That means that each line of text needs to be 80 characters or less otherwise it will be wrapped onto a second line.

----

-Happy coding!